Welcome to the PayPal Community and thank you for your post!

 It happens.
 Hit the "Login to Ask the community" button to create a question for the PayPal community.

-- goods arrive after refund in Security and Fraud Archives
+- Account Limitation in Security and Fraud Archives